Bird flu costs pile up as outbreak enters second year

 People are also reading…

-The outbreak is already more widespread than the last major bird flu outbreak in 2015, but it hasn’t proven as costly yet partly because the government and industry applied lessons learned eight years ago.
+The outbreak is more widespread than the last major bird flu outbreak in 2015 but hasn't proven as costly yet, partly because the government and industry applied lessons learned eight years ago.

 "The past year has been devastating for the turkey industry as we experience, unequivocally, the worst HPAI (highly pathogenic avian influenza) outbreak in the industry's history," National Turkey Federation spokeswoman Shelby Newman said.